-20. Foster Child Educational Attainment - Funding for contracted services to support educational outcomes for dependent children and youth is transferred from CA to the Office of the Superintendent of Public Instruction and the Student Achievement Council, pursuant to Second Substitute House Bill 1999 (foster youth educational outcomes).
-(General Fund-State, General Fund-Federal, General Fund-Private/Local)

-21. CRCs Hope Beds Street Youth Trnsf - Contracted services for street youth and youth who are in conflict with their families are transferred from CA to the Office of Youth Homelessness within the Department of Commerce, pursuant to Second Substitute House Bill 1436 (Homeless youth).
+- 20. Foster Child Educational Attainment - Funding for contracted services to improve the educational outcomes of dependent youth at the demonstration site established in Chapter 4, Laws of 2013 (3ESSB 5034) is transferred to the Office of the Superintendent of Public Instruction. - 21.
+CRCs Hope Beds Street Youth Trnsf Contracted services for street youth and youth who are in conflict with their families are transferred from CA to the Office of Youth Homelessness within the Department of Commerce, pursuant to Second Substitute House Bill 1436 (Homeless youth).
 (General Fund-State, Home Security Fund-State)